Harizriz/custlrwa/README.md

 ## Frontend
 **Done by Hariz, Hanis, and Nooh**

-To use the website, just start from src boighor/index.html!
+To use the website, just start from src boighor/index.html.
 The files are all there and linked to each other without any external packages required.
-Other pages can be opened too, but the general flow for the website should always start from index.html, as everything links from that point!
+Other pages can be opened too, but the general flow for the website should always start from index.html, as everything links from that point.

 ## Backend
 **Done By Gerald and Brandon**